 - (a) The fair value of the listed equity investments is based on the quoted market bid prices available on the Stock Exchange.
-During the year ended 31 March 2018, the fair value loss recognised in other comprehensive income and accumulated in investment revaluation reserve amounted to approximately HK\$9,678,000 (2017: HK\$3,842,000).
-Due to a significant decline in the fair value of the available-for-sale investments below its cost, an impairment loss of approximately HK\$7,771,000 (2017: HK\$12,977,000) has been recognised in profit or loss for the year. - (b) Unlisted equity securities represented the securities issued by a private company incorporated in Hong Kong.
+During the year ended 31 March 2019, the fair value loss recognised in other comprehensive income and accumulated in investment revaluation reserve amounted to approximately HK\$3,004,000 (2018: HK\$9,678,000).
+As at 31 March 2018, due to a significant decline in the fair value of the available-for-sale investments below its cost, an impairment loss of approximately HK\$7,771,000 has been recognised in profit or loss. - (b) Unlisted equity securities represented the securities issued by a private company incorporated in Hong Kong.
 The private company is principally engaged in outdoor advertising in Hong Kong.
 They are measured at cost less impairment at the end of the reporting period because the range of reasonable fair values estimates is so significant that the directors are of the opinion that their fair values cannot be measured reliably.